-The first thing you must do is find a new provider.
+The first thing you must do is find a new carrier.

 If you’re not sure what you need or where to start, our guide on switching carriers covers all the important topics and breaks things down into easy, actionable steps.

 Once you have a plan in mind, you’ll want to gather some information to help your new carrier bring your number over.

 While the exact information needed might vary between carriers, common items include:

 Identifying information -- such as a government-issued ID card or driver’s license

 Proof of address -- such as a bill from one of your utility providers or credit cards

 A copy of your bill from your current provider

 A way to pay any costs associated with your new service